Members

 Ritabrata Chakraborty

-A graduate of Political Science from Hindu College, Delhi, Ritabrata Chakraborty is interested in questions of development, political economy and climate change.
-He occasionally ruminates on these through commentaries.
-Besides, he loves reading in general, and sampling Mughlai cuisine in particular.
+A graduate of Political Science from Hindu College, Delhi, Ritabrata Chakraborty is a student of management in IIM Lucknow who retains a personal interest in questions of Indian politics, political economy and the evolving education-industry dynamics in India.
+Besides writing occasional commentaries, he loves reading non-fiction in general and sampling various cuisines in particular.

 Email: ritabrata101@gmail.com